Apple as fruit has always been a healthy addition to the diet, but did you know you can save the Apple seeds and plant them to grow a new tree?

-You need to wait for the seeds patiently for at least three to four months to see the seeds germinate.
+You need to wait patiently for at least three to four months to see them germinate.

 Potting comes after the seeds have germinated and have broken out of their dormancy.

-- Firstly, take the bag out of the refrigerator and separate the seed from the moss using your hands.
+- First, take the bag from the refrigerator and separate the seed from the moss using your hands.

 - See the seeds that have sprouted successfully and keep them aside from the non-sprouted ones.

-- Prepare a pot with a diameter of 4 to 6 inches and a similar depth.
+- Prepare a pot 4 to 6 inches in diameter and a similar depth.
 To avoid transplant shock, use a biodegradable pot like a peat pot.

-- Fill the pot with a loamy potting mix, and there should be enough drainage holes.
+- Fill the pot having enough drainage holes with a loamy potting mix.

-- Put the germinated seeds in the holes, cover them with light soil, and pour water to wet the soil.
+- Put the germinated seeds in the holes, cover them with light soil, and pour water to wet them.

-- Then, transfer the pot into a location receiving at least 8 hours of direct sunlight.
-It is better if it is a greenhouse, but if not, no problem.
+- Then, transfer the pot to a location receiving at least 8 hours of direct sunlight.
+It is better if it is a greenhouse.

-- Water the young plants twice a week in the growing stage till they form seedlings with the growth of five to six leaves.
+Water the young plants twice a week in the growing season till they form seedlings with the growth of five to six leaves.

-After completing all steps, you must transplant it outdoors into a place receiving direct sunlight and well-draining soil.
+After completing all steps, transplant it outdoors into well-draining soil and a place receiving direct sunlight.